o7-machinehum/interrupt_labs_http/source/_drafts/I-m-Building-a-Self-Destructing-USB-Drive-Part-3.md

 ---

-Well, I'm a YouTuber now.
-If you like this content please subscribe and share within your network, it's popularity is directly proportional to making this content.
+Well, I’m a YouTuber now.
+If you like this content, please subscribe and share it within your network.
+Its popularity is directly proportional to making this content.

 {% youtuber video Wrcy6ySjSu8 %}
 {% endyoutuber %}

-The blog format isn't going away, these posts will have more details while youtube will be high level flashy videos with ASMR reflow shots.
+The blog format is not going away.
+These posts will have more details, while youtube will be flashy high-level videos with reflow shots.
 It should also be noted that this blog post is around a month ahead of the video.
 So it has some updates for those following the project.

+---

-The boards were hand assembled by myself, I used a stencil + reflow hotplate for the top, and a stencil + heatgun for the bottom.
+The boards were hand assembled by myself.
+I used a stencil + reflow hotplate for the top and a stencil + heat gun for the bottom.

 ![](/img/usb-device.png)

-After building the boards the device, I plugged them in the usb flash controller emumerated.
-It looks like this part of the design is working alright.
+After building the device, I plugged it in, and the USB flash controller enumerated.
+So the USB databus and USB controller are working correctly.
+I then measured all three voltages rails, 1.8V, 3.3V and 5V.
+They all came up fine and looked stable.
+The dmesg logs got past the USB, usb-storage, scsi driver, but error out on the sd driver, for those interested [here](https://github.com/torvalds/linux/blob/master/drivers/scsi/sd.c#L2118) where the driver is sending the message.
+Interestingly, the same message is produced when you plug in an sd card reader with no SD card.

 ```
-# dmesg logs
 [1676446.082295] usb 3-1: new high-speed USB device number 16 using ehci-pci
 [1676446.240444] usb 3-1: New USB device found, idVendor=090c, idProduct=3000, bcdDevice= 1.00
 [1676446.240463] usb 3-1: New USB device strings: Mfr=1, Product=2, SerialNumber=0